xmidt-org/docs/content/docs/operating/caduceus.md

 #### Testing webhook
-Connect a device to talaria, described [here](/docs/operating/getting_started/talaria/#test-device-connection).
+Connect a device to Talaria, described [here](/docs/operating/getting_started/talaria/#test-device-connection).
-When the device connects and disconnects to talaria, the listener should receive an online and offline event.
+When the device connects and disconnects to Talaria, the listener should receive an online and offline event.

 ## Troubleshooting
-The most common error is that talaria is [not configured correctly to talk to caduceus](/docs/operating/troubleshooting/#event-errors).
+The most common error is that Talaria is [not configured correctly to talk to Caduceus](/docs/operating/troubleshooting/#event-errors).

 ## Next
 The Cluster is up and running.
-Take a look at [Codex](/docs/codex/overview/) for how to build a codex cluster.
+Take a look at [Codex](/docs/codex/overview/) for how to build a Codex cluster.